'I won't rest until somebody tells me the truth': Mother asks why first responders overlooked her daughter at crash site

 Cole Williams, who admitted to authorities he had used heroin an hour before the crash, is charged with second-degree murder, felony death by vehicle, reckless driving, driving while impaired, driving while license revoked, and several other related charges in the accident.

-He is being held in the Rockingham County Detention Center on a $500,000 secured bond and is scheduled to appear in Rockingham County District Court on Sept.
+He is being held in the Rockingham County Detention Center on a $500,000 secured bond and will appear in Rockingham County District Court on Sept.
 14, a spokesman for District Attorney Jason Ramey said on Monday.
-Williams' court-appointed attorney, Joshua Bowers of Reidsville, was not immediately available for comment.
+Williams' court-appointed attorney Joshua Bowers of Reidsville was not immediately available for comment.

 County rescue workers and officers from the State Highway Patrol, including lead accident investigator on that day, Trooper M.H.
 Kennon Jr., reported to the scene to find Cole Williams outside of the wrecked car, a medical examiner’s report said.